brittanyng/Minesweeper/README.md

 # How to Play
 You are presented with a board of squares.
 Some squares contain mines (bombs), others don't.
 Players are prompted for a row and a column to reveal.
 If the tile that the player chooses is a bomb, they lose.
 If they manage to reveal all the squares that aren't bombs, they win.
+At the end of each game, win or lose, all of the bombs on the gameboard are revealed.

 # Rules
 * If the tile is not a bomb but is adjacent to at least one, then the tile will show the number of bombs that the tile is adjacent to.